hashgraph/hedera-cli/README.md

 _Note: If you configure an account but don't provide a URL or accounts array, the CLI tool will fail upon starting.
 Make sure to provide a valid URL and accounts array for the network you want to use.
 If you don't want to use a network, leave it commented out._

+### Running Hardhat Scripts

 To run a script, make sure to point to the `dist` folder (after running `npm run build`) and use the `hardhat run` command.
-For example, to deploy the `erc20.sol` contract, you can run the following command in the root of the CLI tool:
+For example, to deploy the `erc721.sol` contract, you can run the following command in the root of the CLI tool:

 ```sh
 npx hardhat run ./dist/contracts/scripts/deploy.js